tonydo95/udacity-capstone-project/README.md

 #### Steps to Generate Data to Upload to S3 Bucket

+1. Create directories `./data/dimension-data` and `./data/immigration-data`.

-1. Retrieve the `GlobalLandTemperaturesByState.csv` from [Kaggle](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) and the `us-cities-demographics.csv` from [OpenSoft](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/), then store them into directory `data/dimension-data`.
+2. Retrieve the `GlobalLandTemperaturesByState.csv` from [Kaggle](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) and the `us-cities-demographics.csv` from [OpenSoft](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/), then store them into directory `data/dimension-data`.

-2. Pull the Immigration files in SAS format from the [source](https://travel.trade.gov/research/reports/i94/historical/2016.html) to the `raw_sas_data` directory.
+3. Create directories `./raw_sas_data`.
+Pull the Immigration files in SAS format from the [source](https://travel.trade.gov/research/reports/i94/historical/2016.html) to the `raw_sas_data` directory.
 Then run the following command

 ```
 $ python convert_data_to_json.py